zack965/credentials_viewer_web_app/README.md

 cp .env.example .env
 ```

-locally i get this error of permission denied so i use this command :
+Locally in ubuntu i get this error of permission denied so i use this command :
 ```bash
 sudo chmod -R 777 storage
 ```